 |

-In 2001 I launched editorrr.com (now FtQ Edits), and have clients from the Pacific Northwest to Lebanon.
+In 2001 I launched my editing service and have helped clients from the Pacific Northwest to Lebanon.
 I've been a member of the Editorial Freelancers Association and the Northwest Independent Editors Guild, and a member/board member of the Pacific Northwest Writers Association and the Seattle Writers Association.

 If you're a novelist, I think it's to your advantage to work with a fellow novelist who has an educated editorial eye (that would be me).
 I've completed five novels, have had a literary agent (since parted), and my work is being considered by top literary agents.
 My work ranges from thriller/suspense to coming-of-age/mystery.